 Heading back to the ferry dock …

-↑ We missed this ferry but didn't really mind waiting for the next one.
-Ok, well, I won't lie ... we did mind a bit, because the next one was crowded and slow going.↑
+↑ We missed this ferry by a hair but didn’t really mind waiting for the next one.
+Well, ok … we did mind a little because the next one was very crowded and slow going.↑

 ↑ The next one coming in.
 By this time is was about 8pm, so we were surprised to see so many people still arriving at the island.
-Not sure what they would to do there at night, but clearly something was going on. ↑
+Not sure what there was to do there at night, but clearly something was going on. ↑

 Nick just looked over my shoulder at these pictures and said, “that was really nice over there”.
 He’s right, it certainly was.
 Thanks to Andrea for suggesting it.